Alburrito/Alburrito/README.md

 ![Profile View Counter](https://komarev.com/ghpvc/?username=Tanu-N-Prabhu)

 ## :thought_balloon: About me
-- 📚 Finishing my degree at the University of Salamanca
+- 🤖 Learning how to train the best IA models.
 - :technologist: Working as researcher in the area of Big Data at BISITE research group
 - 🌱 Discovering step by step that thing we call Arch Linux